Learn how to support your child's behaviours using brain care, not behaviour management.

 Week 9 - Communication.
 Talking uses up a lot of energy, requires a lot of processing and this can make it very difficult, especially for children.
 This week we’ll look at alternative ways you can help your child to communicate and express themselves to avoid pent up emotions and anxiety.

-Week 10 - Integration.
+Week 10 - Where to now?
 We'll recap, refresh and make plans to integrate everything we’ve learnt into simple and sustainable lifestyle changes.
 We'll look at discussing your new strategies with your child’s teacher, how to go about receiving extra therapeutic help for your child if needed and keeping your mind frame in check so that your new knowledge becomes your new lifestyle!

 neurologic music therapist / brain care specialist / 2016 amp tomorrow maker / mother